Missing links prediction: comparing machine learning with physics-rooted approaches: Missing links prediction algorithms

 The base-learners are usually chosen to be \emph{decision trees}~\cite{friedman_greedy_2001}, hence returning a prediction by performing a sequence of data splits according to the decision rules embodied by the nodes of the trees, with the root corresponding to the initial split and the leaves corresponding to the prediction itself.

-The GBDT, trained on a number of different combinations of features - i.e. each country's GDP, each country's GDP and their geographic distances, each country's degree, each country's degree and their geographic distances - has been implemented by running the LightGBM Python package~\cite{ke_lightgbm_2017}.
+The GBDT, trained on a number of different combinations of features - i.e. each country's GDP, each country's GDP and their geographic distances, each country's degree, each country's degree and their geographic distances - has been implemented by running the LightGBM Python package~\cite{ke_lightgbm_2017}; all `endogenous' features - both those concerning the individual nodes $i$ and $j$ and those concerning the pair $ij$ - are computed on $\mathbf{A}^{obs}$.